 Image by Twocoms / ShutterstockThe future is here.
 Every single day people are coming just a little closer to being redundant in their roles.
 All you can do is prepare for the upcoming collapse of the job economy as we know it.
 Click To Tweet

-But first, let’s look at the jobs that are under the biggest threat.
+But first, before we dive deep into what jobs are irreplacable, let’s look at the jobs that are under the biggest threat.

 Job Economy Apocalypse: 7 Jobs Under Imminent Threat